CREST-2: Medical study to prevent stroke caused by plaque buildup in carotid arteries

 Picture

-A blockage in the carotid arteries can lower blood flow to the brain, which may affect memory or thinking in some people.
-But this condition may be treatable, either with medicine or with a stent or endarterectomy.
-CREST-H, a companion study to CREST-2, will investigate this possibility among CREST-2 participants.
-Those who are randomized into CREST-2 will be asked if they would like to participate in CREST-H as well.
-CREST-H participants will receive an MRI or CT scan of the brain’s blood flow free of charge.
-Reimbursement will be provided at the time of the visit to help cover the cost of the visit.
-Some participants will be asked to return for a follow up scan one year later.
+Those who are randomized into CREST-2 were asked if they would also like to participate in CREST-H. CREST-H participants received an MRI or CT scan of the brain’s blood flow free of charge.
+Reimbursement was provided at the time of the visit to help cover the cost of the visit.
+Some participants were asked to return for a follow-up scan one year later.

 Picture